No products in the cart.

 Sponsors Benefits

-Your donation to sponsor purchase of a functioning vehicle for the Shirak Centre NGO will be recognized on the vehicle itself on the Centre’s website and in their printed materials.
-Your name will also be listed as a sponsor on the Paros Foundation website and in appropriate press related to this important project.
+Your donation to remodel the Kanakeravan Art School Multipurpose Room will be recognized with a plaque and your name listed as a sponsor on the Paros Foundation website and in appropriate press related to this important project.
+The Paros Foundation will happily arrange a visit to the Kanaderavan Art School when you are in Armenia.

 Anonymous User